-- command the command class for this context. - parent the parent context. - info_name the info name for this invokation.
+- command the command class for this context. - parent the parent context. - info_name the info name for this invocation.
 Generally this is the most descriptive name for the script or command.
-For the toplevel script is is usually the name of the script, for commands below it it's the name of the script. - obj an arbitrary object of user data. - auto_envvar_prefix the prefix to use for automatic environment variables.
+For the toplevel script it is usually the name of the script, for commands below it it's the name of the script. - obj an arbitrary object of user data. - auto_envvar_prefix the prefix to use for automatic environment variables.
 If this is None then reading from environment variables is disabled.
 This does not affect manually set environment variables which are always read. - default_map a dictionary (like object) with default values for parameters. - terminal_width the width of the terminal.
 The default is inherit from parent context.
-If no context defines the terminal width then auto detection will be applied.

-- resilient_parsing if this flag is enabled then click will parse without any interactivity or callback invocation.
-This is useful for implementing things such as completion support. - help_option_names optionally a list of strings that define how the default help parameter is named.
+If no context defines the terminal width then auto detection will be applied. - max_content_width the maximum width for content rendered by Click (this currently only affects help pages).
+This defaults to 80 characters if not overridden.
+In other words: even if the terminal is larger than that, Click will not format things wider than 80 characters by default.
+In addition to that, formatters might add some safety mapping on the right. - resilient_parsing if this flag is enabled then Click will parse without any interactivity or callback invocation.
+This is useful for implementing things such as completion support. - allow_extra_args if this is set to True then extra arguments at the end will not raise an error and will be kept on the context.
+The default is to inherit from the command. - allow_interspersed_args if this is set to False then options and arguments cannot be mixed.
+The default is to inherit from the command. - ignore_unknown_options instructs click to ignore options it does not know and keeps them for later processing. - help_option_names optionally a list of strings that define how the default help parameter is named.
 The default is ['--help']. - token_normalize_func an optional function that is used to normalize tokens (options, choices, etc.).
-This for instance can be used to implement case insensitive behavior.
+This for instance can be used to implement case insensitive behavior. - color controls if the terminal supports ANSI colors or not.
+The default is autodetection.
+This is only needed if ANSI codes are used in texts that Click prints which is by default not the case.
+This for instance would affect help output.